 - Persons suffering from Alzheimer's can do a lot more than most people believe.

 - Activities bring happiness and joy to Alzheimer's sufferers.

 I think most people overlook this--caregivers included at times.

 Silverado and other assisted-living facilities often use activities like dancing or playing music to stimulate their residents.
 Like golf, such activities have proved helpful in both making people with dementia feel competent and generating periods of lucidity.

 The things we learn first -- our names, for instance -- are the memories we hold on to the longest.
 John Daly, director for the geriatric medicine fellowship training program at the University of California at San Diego, said explicit memories -- what you had for breakfast or even the current appearance of a spouse or a child -- are stored in the cerebral cortex.
 Alzheimer's usually affects this part of the brain first.

 Test Your Memory for Dementia and Alzheimer's

-- Questions About Test Your Memory (TYM) for Alzheimers and Dementia

 Are Alzheimer's Caregivers the Forgotten?